SPH is pleased to announce that it is now offering a fully online MPH in Health Promotion and Behavioral Science through the SDSU Global Campus.

 - Develop scientific papers and presentations

 SDSU’s 20-month MPH program is offered fully online to meet the needs of working professionals.
 The program runs year-round and is comprised of eight eight-week sessions with roughly a one-week break between sessions.
 During each of the eight-week sessions, students will take two three-unit online courses (51 units total).
 The curriculum includes 10 foundational public health courses, including Health Promotion Program Planning and Assessment, Theoretical Foundations of Health Promotion, and Epidemiology (see Course Sequence below for full list of courses).
-Students will also choose from several electives and complete a capstone project.
+Students will also choose from several electives, complete a 180-hour field placement experience (see field placement experience), and complete a capstone project.

 |1||PH661 Theoretical Foundations of Health Promotion